cylc/cylc-doc/src/glossary.rst

       * :term:`qualifier`

    run directory
-      When a :term:`suite <Cylc suite>` is run a directory is created for all of the files generated whilst the suite is running.
+      When a :term:`workflow <Cylc workflow>` is run a directory is created for all of the files generated whilst the suite is running.
 This is called the run directory and typically resides in the ``cylc-run`` directory: